 Regular physical activity, proper nutrition, and health care

 Physical wellness encourages regular physical activity, proper nutrition, health care, and personal hygiene.
 Staying active, eating well and tending to your physical wellness does not mean never eating dessert or going to the gym every day, it is about being mindful of your body by giving it the energy and care it needs.
 Making sure to take breaks from the books and getting enough hours of sleep are just as important to other aspects of wellness as well as physical wellness.
 See UBC Recreation and UBC Student Health Services for more information on different activities available.

 Finding ways to freely express and manage your own feelings

 Emotional wellness involves an ability and willingness to accept a wide range of emotions in yourself and in others.
 It is finding ways to freely express and manage your own feelings as well as developing your own sense of worth based on your individual gifts, talents, interests and passions.
 It involves a self-knowledge on what causes you stress and how to prevent and manage these stresses in your life.
 If you feel especially overwhelmed by life and would like to talk to someone about it in a confidential and non-judgmental environment, speak to an advisor or talk to one of our Campus Life and Ministry team members.
-Did you know that students also have free access to Counselling Services at UBC and the AMS Speakeasy Peer Support.
+Did you know that students also have free access to Counselling Services at UBC and AMS Peer Support?
 There are many options available to all students who want to maintain emotional wellness.

 Build, develop and foster relationships with others